imagineLife/github-actions/21-cicd-wf.md

 - **On Job failure**, create & open a github issue
 - **On Issue-creation**, send a msg to slack
 - **On release creation**, send a slack msg

+## Github Has Releases
+Each library on Github has a "Releases" Tab.
+Each release:
+- has a version number
+- can have a changelog
+- can have static assets (_i.e. artifacts_)